scriptituk/tv-test-card-maker/README-beta.md

 International and widescreen patterns may follow if called for but many modern digital test patterns exist already.

+### Template names

+Names are hyphenated as *group*-*designation*-*variant* which controls compositing and drawing algorithms.
+The optional *variant* controls element variations.
+For instance there are two test patterns deignated `G`: a Philips circle pattern[^8] used by the BBC and a classic BBC style used internationally.

 ## Compositing groups

-A compositing group is a set of visibly similar templates that share a common layout of graphic [elements](#template-elements) and their respective [arguments](#element-arguments).
+A compositing group is a set of visibly similar templates that share a common layout of graphic [elements](#group-elements) and their respective [arguments](#element-arguments).
 Each group has its own procedure resource for compositing all patterns in the group.
 Grouping enables TCM to generate widely differing patterns and provides extensibility.